mfjkri/Telegram-Chatbot/README.md

 - [`create_placeholder_challenges`](/src/helper_scripts/create_placeholder_challenges.py):

-  This script will create placeholder challenges either based on the inbuilt challenge.yaml template or using a provided file.
+  This script will create placeholder challenges either based on the in-built challenge.yaml template or using a provided file.

   It is useful for testing purposes and removing the need to update challenges manually everytime when testing a new feature.